recommend-games/blog/content/posts/sdj_2020/index.md

 Another quick and easy game, in this case also very afforable and portable.
 Overall this could make it a very welcoming introduction into the wonderful world of board games.

+So, those were the ten games that, according to the data, should be the most likely to receive a nomination for {{% color "#E30613" %}}***Spiel des Jahres***{{% /color %}}.
+Will the jury be this predictable?
+We will find out soon!
+For now, let's move on to the connoisseurs' games.

 # Candidates for {{% color "#193F4A" %}}*Kennerspiel des Jahres*{{% /color %}}